Mentors

 A dark cloud passed between them.
 “He has no name - he doesn’t exist.”
 Jay knew better than to ask about any father.

-The next morning, the “boys” were sent for a swim and, after a plunge off the cliff, returned panting and shaking like dogs to the Cottage where a feast had appeared magically on the picnic table in the garden - the largest dinner plates Jay had ever seen smothered in pounds of thick crispy bacon oozing sizzling fat over the piping hot fresh fried eggs, and Mama’s sweet and sticky apple crepes, stacks of toast and tumblers of chunky orange juice and coffee, cream and sugar on a silver tray.
+The next morning, the “boys” were sent for a swim and, after a plunge off the cliff, returned panting and shaking like dogs to the Cottage where a feast had appeared magically on the picnic table in the garden.
+This breakfast was the largest, most colourful, flowery, display of Jay had ever seen; platters smothered in pounds of thick crispy bacon oozing sizzling fat, like lava, drizzled over the piping hot fresh fried eggs – and - as if that course wasn’t enough to lay the boys out flat on the table, Mama served up sweet and sticky apple crepes, stacks of home baked toasted bread and tumblers of chunky orange juice and bumpy ‘hand spun, clay mugs filled to the brims with piping hot, steaming coffee,

-Everything went down and stayed down.
-Jay Smith couldn’t have been happier.
-He would have stayed at this table, in these moments, forever if given half a chance, but too soon it was over and it was time to leave Mama and the island.
+Everything went down and stayed down, and Jay Smith felt safe and warm and content.
+He would have stayed at this table, with these people, forever, if given half a chance, but too soon it was over and it was time to leave Mama and the island.

 After helping Mama tidy up, Frenchy took Jay outside to the car.
 “When Monk said he didn’t have the stuff you wanted, he wasn’t lying.”
 Frenchy was opening the Valiant’s trunk.
 “He thinks he was ripped off; that’s also the truth.”
 He had the trunk wide open now and it was full of bags and boxes.
 “What Monk doesn’t know is that I was the one that ripped him off.”